bit2swaz/crisismesh/PRD_v0.1.1.md

 4.  **Request (TCP):** If Node A has messages Node B is missing, Node B requests them.
 5.  **Transfer:** Messages are transferred.
 If encrypted, they remain encrypted on the wire.
 6.  **Storage:** Messages are saved to the local SQLite database (WAL mode).
-7.  **Notification:** The TUI flashes, and the Web UI updates via HTMX.
+7.  **Notification:** The TUI flashes RED for priority alerts, and the Web UI updates via polling.

 ---